ignotaC/smallsoft/README.md

              This will have sooner or later update.
 But since it works than I am putting it up here.
              Expect broken behavior.
 It was intended to be able log multiply servers.
 So next S in config file should merit new network.
+             Each channel gets it's own file where stuff gets logged in the directory where you started the program. <networkname><channame> <- something like this

 How to install?
 Run make in makefile directory.